eternal3909/prayer/README.md

 ### Installing

-YOu don't need to install.
+You don't need to install.

 ## Deployment